austinche/sidejob/README.md

 terminated.
 If additional input arrives, a completed job could continue running.
 Suspended implies that the job is waiting for some input.
 Failed means that an exception was thrown.

+Jobs that have been terminated along with all their children can be deleted entirely.

 Ports
 -----